Why Are There Diabetes Drug Lawsuits?

 How Do DPP-4 Inhibitors Work?

 DPP-4 Inhibitors work by blocking the action of DPP-4, an enzyme that destroys the hormone incretin.
-Incretins help the body produce more insulin, so by blocking DPP-4 actions, more insulin can be produced, lowering the glucose level in the blood.
+Incretin works to stimulate insulin production, so by blocking DPP-4 actions which destroy incretin, more insulin can be produced, lowering the glucose level in the blood.

 How Do GLP-1 Receptor Agonists Work?

-GLP-1 Receptor Agonists lower the glucose level by stimulating glucose-dependent insulin to release from the pancreas.
+GLP-1 Receptor Agonists are another name for incretins or incretin mimetics which work by stimulating insulin to release from the pancreas.

 How Do SGLT Inhibitors Work?

-SGLT Inhibitors work by reducing renal tubular glucose reabsorption, producing a reduction in blood glucose levels without stimulating insulin release.
-They also help the body excrete excess glucose in the urine.
+SGLT Inhibitors work by reducing renal tubular glucose reabsorption in the kidneys, producing a reduction in blood glucose levels without stimulating insulin release.
+This works to help the body excrete excess glucose in the urine.

 Who Created Diabetes Drugs?